Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 While it’s no longer in the cute little building where it originated, the shave ice is still pretty awesome.
 They have lots of flavor options and you can order it with ice cream at the bottom or snowcapped (with condensed milk on top.)

 Because it’s so popular, there’s usually a line out the door.
-If you don’t want to wait, you can head across the street to Aoki’s Shave Ice or head to Anahulu’s Shave Ice by Rainbow Bridge.
+If you don’t want to wait, you can head across the street to Aoki’s Shave Ice or to Anahulu’s Shave Ice by Rainbow Bridge.

 Read more on where to find the best shave ice on Oahu